grdmnt/reservation-payload-formatter/README.md

   1. All values will be converted into their respective attribute type.
 Further improvements for specificity can be done.
   2. All money values will be converted into a money type to avoid float computation errors.
   3. All included payload formats have unique structure
+  4. All fields from payload format schema is required

 #### Potential Additions
   1. String regex validation